apache/cassandra-java-driver/manual/speculative_execution/README.md

 One thing we can do to improve that is pre-emptively start a second execution of the query against another node, before the first node has replied or errored out.
-If that second node replies faster, we can send the response back to the client (we also cancel the first query):
+If that second node replies faster, we can send the response back to the client (we also cancel the first execution -- note that "cancelling" in this context simply means discarding the response when it arrives later, Cassandra does not support cancellation of in flight requests at this stage):

 ```ditaa
 client           driver          exec1  exec2